Humanitarian Service in the Greater Hartford Region

 Hundreds of full-time volunteers with skills and experience in education, agriculture, social work, business and medicine serve throughout the world as part of these humanitarian projects.
 These relief efforts include responses to the recent tsunamis, the earthquake in Haiti, the hurricanes in Louisiana and Texas and the famines in Ethiopia.

-While projects are carried out all over the world, local Church units in the Fort Collins and Loveland area are also engaged in humanitarian efforts for the benefit of our communities.
-These efforts have included Colorado Cares Day, community blood drives, donations to the Larimer County Food Bank and the local hospice, and clean-up efforts related to the 2008 Windsor tornado.
+While projects are carried out all over the world, local Church units are also engaged in humanitarian efforts for the benefit of our communities.
+In Connecticut and Rhode Island, local church members have and continue to participate in numerous humanitarian projects.

-These types of projects are carried out by Church members in Colorado area each year.
+These types of projects are carried out by Church members all over Connecticut and Rhode Island each year.
 While communities benefit with each project, we all benefit from the efforts we make to join together with our neighbors in humanitarian service.